 Construction of Liberia's restroom (left) is complete on the Portner Avenue side of the house.
-It will be open for events and seasonally during daylight hours when additional site work is finished.
+It will be open for events and seasonally during daylight hours.
 Lighting, a walking path, and gravel drive have also been installed.
-A back porch and accessible ramp (right) are being constructed.
+A back porch and accessible ramp was recently constructed.

 Thanks to our donors for helping to complete Liberia's Phase I Interior RestorationWilliam and Susan Beck, Due Dollins, Charlie Miller, the G.F.W.C.
 Woman's Club of Manassas, and an anonymous donor all dedicated their efforts to providing Liberia's first floor furnishings.

-Site work dramatically transformed Liberia’s landscape last summer.
+Site work dramatically transformed Liberia’s landscape.
 Olde Towne Landscaping recently removed the 1950s-era garage, (below left) and cleared trees in preparation for the construction of rest rooms.